-ALSO TOGETHER WITH that land lying immediately beneath any bank protection structure adjacent to said parcel.
+ALSO TOGETHER WITH that land lying immediately beneath any bank protection structure adjacent to that parcel described in said Grant Deed.

-EXCEPTING THEREFROM any portion lying landward of the ordinary high water mark of the left bank of said River.
+EXCEPTING THEREFROM any portion lying landward of the ordinary high water mark of the left bank of said river.